A short history of Feeding Futures

 By combining meals for children at school with community training in sustainable agriculture, Feeding Futures works to improve the long-term prospects of disadvantaged, rural communities.

-Prospering independent Rural African communities
+Independent Rural African communities enabled

 Partnering with rural communities